dimanikulin/dimanikulin/WhatILearnedAsDevOps_en.md

 Please notice the installation packages for Windows is built using Wix;
 Once a release happened the current [documentation generated from the code](https://dimanikulin.github.io/fva/) appeared.

+# unit tests
+cmake_minimum_required(VERSION 3.10)
+project(MyProject)

+ Enable testing for the project enable_testing()

+ Add GoogleTest as a subdirectory.
+You need to have gtest in your project directory. add_subdirectory(googletest)

+ Add your source files here
+add_executable(MyProject main.cpp)

+ Link GoogleTest to your project target_link_libraries(MyProject gtest gtest_main)

+ Add your tests source files here add_executable(MyProjectTests test_main.cpp)

+ Link GoogleTest to your tests
+target_link_libraries(MyProjectTests gtest gtest_main)

+ Add the tests to CTest's test runner add_test(NAME MyProjectTests COMMAND MyProjectTests)

+It sets the minimum required version of CMake and the name of the project.
+It enables testing for the project.
+It adds GoogleTest as a subdirectory, so CMake can find the GoogleTest libraries.
+It creates an executable for the project from the source files.
+It links the GoogleTest libraries to the project.
+It creates an executable for the tests from the test source files.
+It links the GoogleTest libraries to the tests.
+It adds the tests to CTest's test runner, so you can run the tests with the ctest command.

 # Building the code
 I use CMake to build the project on different platform CMakeLists.txt